 "I want to spend many hours scraping an old floral print off my walls," said no one ever.
 Yet until recently, taking down wallpaper would mean either stripping it away from the wall then cleaning up the goo or worse, steaming, peeling and scraping the surface to get to the fresh wall beneath.
 The idea filled homeowners with enough dread that some opted to paint over wallcoverings.

 Or could the recent wallpaper trend have a more material cause?
 Removable wallpaper sounds like a dream come true, but now it is also a reality.
-From Home Depot to Anthropologie, retail stores and online shops offer this quick, easy and commitment-free product to designers, homeowners and even renters who want to spruce up a room without spending a lot of money, giving up hours of time or entering into a long-term relationship.
-In fact, there are so many options in removable wallpaper, Elle Decor did a top 45 list.
+From Home Depot to Anthropologie, retail stores and online shops offer this quick, easy and commitment-free product to designers, homeowners and even renters who want to spruce up a room or add a few accent walls without spending a lot of money, giving up hours of time or entering into a long-term relationship.
+In fact, there are so many removable wallpaper options, Elle Decor did a top 45 list.

 How Does Removable Wallpaper Work?

-This modern twist on a traditional design element is simple to install and even easier to remove, leaving no residue behind.
+This modern twist on a traditional design element is easy to install and even easier to remove (simply peel!), leaving no sticky residue behind.
 Removable wallpaper requires no water and no prep.
 The back of the paper features a removable adhesive that is already on the product and allows for removal by peeling away from the wall or other surface without tools, steam or water.
 Although it is not waterproof, this vinyl-coated product is appropriate for wet areas.

 "We've taken all of the trials and tribulations of traditional wallpaper out," says Julia Au, co-founder and CEO of Tempaper, a company that introduced removable wallpaper in 2008.
 After hundreds of years of people settling for glued-on wallpaper without questioning it, Tempaper was launched to fill "a need that didn't exist in the design community," according to the company's website.
 The founders, who had a background in set design, noticed that set decorators spent hours chipping away at wallpaper, going over time and over budget.
 The company decided there must be a better way and invented one.